Residence and Dining Regulations

 - Third violation will result in being moved to a different building on campus and a mandatory meeting with the Alcohol, Tobacco, and Other Drug Counselor.

-Tapestries – Tapestries which cover or hang beneath lights or fire safety equipment are not allowed and will be removed.
+Tapestries – Tapestries that cover or hang beneath lights or fire safety equipment are not allowed and will be removed.
 Any fabric or paper hanging which has a potential to impede effective sprinkler operation or increases available fuel for a fire will be removed.
 Safety fines may be assessed if warnings are ignored, and items will be confiscated.

 GUESTS IN RESIDENTIAL ROOMS